Bad Contact Centre process – a story of how good people simply follow a bad process

 But in the many years I’ve taught this method – admittedly one of my favorites – I find that very few either practice it (we have no time!) or they practice it in a way that damages the relationship – not strengthens it.

-There are a few things wrong in this story – and practices like these are more common than you’d think.
+There are a few things wrong in this story – and practices like these are more common than you’d think –

-• Using hand signals to summon people is rude – these should be reserved for animals – not human beings
+- Using hand signals to summon people is rude – these should be reserved for animals – not human beings

-• Using a scorecard at a side by side session makes no sense – talk about frightening
+- Using a scorecard at a side by side session makes no sense – talk about frightening

-• Everyone’s faking it here – especially the Agent who is put in a no-win situation
+- Everyone’s faking it here – especially the Agent who is put in a no-win situation

-• The entire point of helping someone do ‘better’ has been lost
+- The entire point of helping someone do ‘better’ has been lost

-• The focus on what went ‘wrong’
+- The focus on what went ‘wrong’

 But the QA person in this story isn’t the villain

-It’s easy to say – oh – the QA person you’re describing is the singular villain in this story.
+It’s easy to say – “Oh, the QA person you’re describing is the singular villain in this story.”

 Good people readily conform to and carry out bad processes.

-To ‘fit in’, to ‘get the job done’ to ‘show they’ve got the stuff’ for advancement & promotion.
+They do so to ‘fit in’, to ‘get the job done’ to ‘show they’ve got the stuff’ for advancement & promotion.

 And to be fair – it may be the only way they know because that’s all they’ve ever experienced or been taught.
-I see this a lot in the Contact Centre industry.

-It’s not so great from a values perspective either
+The process isn’t so great from a values perspective either

 But culture is nurtured through the actual behaviours of people at work.
+Especially those in leadership and influence roles.

 Summoning people with hand gestures and scoring them when they’re trying to serve a Customer aren’t really brilliant examples of respect.